baklesis/MasterPlan/README.md

 **Grid View Instructions:**
 1. In Grid View select the building to enter from the grid.
 2. After the rooms load in the grid, select a blue room to see its current event information.
 If the room is grey, there is currently no event being held.
-3. Change floor using arrows in the floor spin box at the bottom of the grid
+3. Change floor using arrows in the floor spin box at the bottom of the grid.
-4. Change building selection by selecting the "Go Back to Buildings" button at the bottom or the "Selected Building" drop down menu at the top.
+4. Change building by selecting the "Go Back to Buildings" button at the bottom or the "Selected Building" drop down menu at the top.
 5. Select a filter using the filter drop down menu.

 **Calendar View Instructions:**